- Archiving the arts

 - Opening Up Archives

-Archive Service Accreditation will be the UK standard for archive services.
 The standard defines good practice and identifies agreed standards, thereby encouraging and supporting development.
-It will replace The National Archives' Standard for Record Repositories and its self assessment programme for local authority archives in England and Wales.
+It replaces The National Archives' Standard for Record Repositories and its self assessment programme for local authority archives in England and Wales.
+The scheme offers a badge of external recognition and endorsement of their service.

 Archive Service Accreditation is central to the Archives for the 21st Century priority to develop more effective services and increase sustainability within the sector.

 Following a scoping study commissioned by the Museums Libraries and Archives Council and The National Archives in 2010, and further research, an overall framework for the scheme was completed in March 2011.
-An Archive Service Accreditation workstream was established to help guide the development process with partners from:
+The Archive Service Accreditation work stream was established to help guide the development process with partners from:

 - The National Archives